I enjoy creating meaningful projects with technology.

 I’ve been fortunate to have the support of great institutions in my work.
 I’m a Jeannette K. Watson Fellow, the recipient of the Mediaocean Women in Technology scholarship, and the GO!
 Emerging Artist Commissioning Program grant.
 My work has been awarded by the Webbys, Daveys and Silver Anvils, and others.

 I’m the creator of LearnAerial.com, an online hub about aerial arts in New York City, and I’m on the editorial board of Ochre.is, an online journal published by Northeastern University’s Media Innovation program about the positive impact of technology on visual storytelling.
-Currently, I’m working on a 100 days project, called Movement and Code, where I spend alternating days creating movement and code for 100 days straight.
+I also recently created a 100 days project, called Movement and Code, where I spent alternating days creating movement and code for 100 days straight.